mhmddefrizal/mhmddefrizal/README.md

 ### Hi there 👋

-Let me introduce myself, my name is Muhammad Defrizal from the Informatics study program, at Indonesian Teknorat University.
+Let me introduce myself, my name is Muhammad Defrizal from the Informatics study program, at Indonesian Teknokrat University.
 I am 18 years old and live in Bandar Lampung, Indonesia.
 I want to become a full-stack developer

 About me: